organisciak/BookwormDB/STATIC/input.txt.md

 ### Character encoding

 The input should be in UTF-8.
-(ASCII is a valid subset of UTF-8, and therefore acceptable).
+(ASCII is a valid subset of UTF-8, and therefore OK as well).
 Bookworm attempts to warn when skipping words in invalid encodings (many Latin-1 characters, for example), but we cannot guarantee that every strange character will produce the correct result.

+Encoding errors are not fatal, because it's often rare to have a million files of any sort with a little error.
+But that means you should be

 ## Formatting texts for Bookworm